On endomorphisms of the direct product of two free groups: Endomorphisms and Automorphisms

 \textbf{Whitehead problems ($WhP_a(G)$, $WhP_m(G)$, $WhP_e(G)$):} Given two elements $u,v\in G$, decide whether there exists an automorphism (resp. monomorphism, endomorphism) $\phi$ of $G$ such that $u\phi=v$; if so, find one by giving images of generators.

 In \cite{[Day09]} and \cite{[Day14]}, the author generalizes the techniques from Whitehead and applies them to partially commutative groups, being able to solve $WhP_a(G)$, when $G$ is partially commutative, which obviously solves $WhP_a(F_n\times F_m)$.
-The author is not aware of any previous result implying the solution of $WhP_m(F_n\times F_m)$ or $WhP_e(F_n\times F_m)$.
+Also, since it is possible to solve equations in such groups (see \cite{[DJK16]}), $WhP_e(F_n\times F_m)$ can also be seen to be decidable.
+The author is not aware of any previous result implying the solution of $WhP_m(F_n\times F_m)$.
+We will present an alternative way to solving the Whitehead problems using the classification of endomorphisms already achieved and the already known solution of the problems for free groups.

 \begin{theorem} For $n\geq 2$ \begin{enumerate}[(i)] \item (\cite{[Whi36]}) $WhP_a(F_n)$ is solvable \item (\cite{[CH10]}) $WhP_m(F_n)$ is solvable \item (\cite{[Mak82]}) $WhP_e(F_n)$ is solvable \end{enumerate} \end{theorem}